 Students will also be encouraged to take 3 -12 credits in electives of their choosing.
-All doctoral students in the School of Education must demonstrate competency in five (5) required areas: social issues/justice, pedagogy (instruction), philosophy of education, and research.
+All doctoral students in the College of Education must demonstrate competency in five (5) required areas: social issues/justice, pedagogy (instruction), philosophy of education, and research.
 If these competencies have been met at the master's degree level, doctoral students will not be required to undertake additional course work in these areas upon admission.
 Course-electives may be used to meet these competencies.

 Course completion culminates with the comprehensive exam, the successful completion of which demarcates doctoral candidacy.
 The doctoral candidates then declare a program of doctoral research which ultimately leads to the Ed.D.